Orange County Restraining Order Attorney

 Types of Restraining Orders

 In California, there are several different types of restraining orders.
-Each of these have different procedures and evidentiary standards to meet.
+Each has different procedures and evidentiary standards to meet.
 This is why it’s critical to hire a restraining order lawyer who understands the laws specific to your particular restraining order.
 Our lawyers aggressively and competently handle all types of restraining orders within Orange County.

 Domestic Violence Restraining Orders (DVRO)